-Speaking of major presence, there's none greater at the box-office right now than Jennifer Lawrence.
-Though her major action roles in <i>Hunger Games</i> and in the revitalized <i>X-Men</i> franchise have generally been more stoic, or at least more serious, Lawrence has the chops to pull off a somewhat cocky, often overly-confident character like Carol Danvers. <p>However, her ongoing involvement with two other major franchises leaves her way down this list, despite how well she would fit the part.
+Speaking of major presence, there's none greater at the box office right now than Jennifer Lawrence.
+Though her major action roles in <i>Hunger Games</i> and in the revitalized <i>X-Men</i> franchise have generally been more stoic, or at least more serious, Lawrence has the chops to pull off a somewhat cocky, often overly-confident character like Carol Danvers. <p>However, her ongoing involvement with the <i>X-Men</i> franchise leaves her way down this list, despite how well she would fit the part.

 Another dark horse with a lot of potential, Natalie Dormer has plenty of genre experience thanks to her role as Margaery Tyrell in <i>Game of Thrones</i>, as well as roles in <i>Elementary</i> and <i>The Hunger Games</i>. <p>While her resume speaks for itself, Dormer isn't exactly a commodity just yet, though, with her striking looks and commanding presence, Captain Marvel could be a break out role for her.

 Kerry Washington has got the pedigree for a role like Captain Marvel, to be sure.
 Having carried the acclaimed TV series <i>Scandal</i> for several years, she's proven her bankability as a leading lady.
 She also has some experience in comic book films, having played Alicia Masters in the ill-fated <i>Fantastic Four</i> films.
 Perhaps she'll be the next to make the jump, like former <i>FF</i> co-star Chris Evans (and, if rumors are true, his Johnny Storm successor Michael B. Jordan).

 Emily Blunt is the no-brainer choice for Carol Danvers, and we’re committing to her taking the role.
 Not only has her name been in the ring longer than almost any other choice, Blunt has the box-office draw, the acting chops, the physicality, and the genre reputation to really do Captain Marvel justice (see her well received turn in the sci-fi/action film <i>Edge of Tomorrow</i>). <p>If that's not enough, Blunt was actually the initial choice to play Black Widow in <i>Iron Man 2</i>, before scheduling conflicts forced her to drop out, which means Marvel has definitely had their eyes on her for some time.
 Seeing Blunt in the role of Carol Danvers may be closer to reality than anyone realizes. <p>Of course, Blunt is already locked into Disney’s <i>Mary Poppins</i> remake, and as we noted above, Disney and Marvel are not afraid of cross-pollination between their brands.
 We’re so sure of this casting, we <a href=" http://www.newsarama.com/22576-we-re-calling-the-captain-marvel-casting-right-now.html">expanded</a>on our theory not long ago – and we stand by it.